top of page

 While every program should be tailored, here are a few exercises that support the body for skiing, snowboarding, and sledding:

-These exercises, combined with chiropractic care to ensure proper alignment and mobility, help your body absorb the physical demands of winter sports safely.
+These exercises, combined with chiropractic care that supports healthy movement and mobility, can help your body better handle the physical demands of winter sports.

 Preparing Your Spine and Joints for Winter Sports

-A key part of injury prevention for winter sports is making sure your spine, hips, and shoulders are functioning optimally.
+A key part of injury prevention for winter sports is making sure your spine, hips, and shoulders are moving and functioning well.
 During a chiropractic assessment, we evaluate joint motion, muscular balance, and posture to identify areas that may be at risk of strain.
 Addressing these early can prevent common winter sports injuries like knee pain, back strain, or shoulder discomfort.

 Get Ready for the Slopes